 Plan to wear comfortable, loose-fitting clothing to your appointment.
 Also, wear comfortable shoes that are easy to take on and off.
 You will be able to walk immediately after your microphlebectomy procedure, so comfort is of the utmost importance.

 At the Appointment

-The microphlebectomybegins with the vascular surgeon administering local anesthetic to numb the affected area.
+The microphlebectomy begins with the vascular surgeon administering a local anesthetic to numb the affected area.
 No general anesthesia is needed.
 Then, the surgeon will make a series of small incisions before using a tiny, hooked instrument to remove the affected vein.
-Most patients say that the microphlebectomyprocedure is pain-free.
+Most patients say that the microphlebectomy procedure is pain-free.
 Importantly, the incisions are so tiny that no stitches are needed.

 Follow-up Care and Recommendations

-Most vein doctors recommend that you wear compression stockings for one week following your microphlebectomy procedure.
+Most vein doctors recommend wearing compression stockings for one week following your microphlebectomy procedure.
 Wearing the stockings during the day ensures that blood does not pool in your legs, causing additional vein problems.
-After 7 days, you are free to resume all regular activities without the compression stockings, including vigorous exercise or swimming.
+After seven days, you can resume all regular activities without the compression stockings, including vigorous exercise or swimming.
 However, many vascular surgeons recommend that you avoid flying in a plane for up to a month following the microphlebectomy.
 This is to prevent deep vein thrombosis, a potentially dangerous vein condition.
 If you need to travel via plane for work or pleasure, talk to the vein clinic staff to find out what is safest for you.